nombreinvicto/BlockChain/Project3_PrivateBlockChainRESTAPI/README.md

 blockchain backend using a REST client.
 The entry point of the project is the file named `app.js`.
 Any NodeJS interpreter can be used to run the file, which will spawn a local server in the `PORT:
 8000`.
-A user can make use of any REST Client like [Postman].
+A user can make use of any REST Client like [Postman](https://www.getpostman.com/).

 The endpoint for GET-ting a block with a specific blockheight is: